Roxanne Reid - Africa Addict

 De Hoop Nature Reserve

-De Hoop Nature Reserve is just a three-hour drive from Cape Town.
+The 34 000-hectare De Hoop Nature Reserve is just a three-hour drive south-east of Cape Town.
 One of its highlights is the Cape Floral Kingdom; the reserve protects some 1 500 species of plants.
 The vlei is a Ramsar wetland of international importance.
-Around 40% of southern right whales breed in the marine reserve that stretches 5km out to sea, making De Hoop one of the best land-based whale watching destinations in South Africa, especially from June to November.
+Around 40% of southern right whales breed in the marine reserve that stretches 5km out to sea, making De Hoop one of the best land-based whale-watching destinations in South Africa, especially from June to November.
 You can also spot some of its 86 mammal species, from Cape mountain zebra, eland and bontebok to grey rhebok and even caracal or leopard (though the latter two are elusive).
 Among the 260 bird species that are protected here, Potberg has the only Western Cape breeding colony of Cape vultures.

 Where to find it